Skip to Content

-If you’re having your morning cup of joe and decide to do a quick internet search for “using coffee grounds in the garden,” you’ll be met with a deluge of articles all telling you to save those spent beans!
+A quick search for “Using coffee grounds in the garden” and Google will unleash a deluge of links to articles telling you to save those spent grounds!

-We’re advised to use them all over the garden.
-Use them to help you grow buckets of blueberries and bright blue azaleas.
-Save your cabbages; coffee grounds ward off slugs!
-Put coffee grounds in your compost!
+We are advised to put them in the garden for perky plants and bright blue azaleas.
+Coffee grounds ward off slugs!
+Put coffee grounds in your compost for healthy soil and earthworms!
 Grow HUGE plants with coffee grounds!
-Use coffee grounds as a cheap, natural mulch!
+Some even suggest using coffee as a mulch.

-Whatever you’re gardening issue is, it seems that coffee can fix it.
+It doesn’t take long to see that coffee is touted as the panacea of the garden.
+Whatever you’re gardening issue is, it seems coffee can fix it.

-But are coffee grounds really that great for your garden?
+But are coffee grounds really all that great for your garden?

-Once you get a few pages deep into Google’s list of articles, some conflicting information begins to surface.
-Coffee grounds are too acidic.
-Over here, another article says coffee grounds aren’t acidic at all.
-Coffee is great for your compost pile.
-No, wait, coffee is terrible for your compost!
+Once you start digging into Google’s massive list of articles, conflicting information begins to surface.
+Coffee grounds are too acidic; coffee grounds aren’t acidic at all.
+Coffee is terrible for your compost; coffee makes excellent compost, etc.

-Because I love you, Rural Sprout readers, I decided to jump down the rabbit hole and get to the bottom of this.
-(Who am I kidding?
-We all know I love reading scientific papers on plants because I’m a giant plant nerd.)
-I spent hours sleuthing on the internet to cut through the myth and bring you the facts.
+Because I love you, Rural Sprout readers, I spent a couple of hours sleuthing on the internet to cut through the myth and bring you the truth.

 Can coffee grounds acidify your soil?

-By far, the most common advice for using spent coffee grounds in the garden is to use them to acidify the soil.
+Probably the most common gardening advice for spent coffee grounds is to use them to acidify your soil.

-It makes sense.
-We coffee drinkers know very well that coffee is acidic.
-There are even quite a few low-acid coffee blends on the market these days, for when that acid takes its toll on your tummy.
+It makes sense; everyone knows coffee is acidic.
+There are quite a few low-acid coffee blends on the market these days.
+The question is, how acidic are coffee grounds, once you’ve made your coffee.

 Turns out, not very acidic at all.

-The good folks at the Oregon State University Extension tell us that the acid in coffee beans is water-soluble.
-So, in the end, it’s your cup of coffee, not your used grounds, that end up being acidic.
-Keeping in mind that a pH of 7 is neutral, used coffee grounds come in with a pH of 6.5 to 6.8.
+The Oregon State University Extension tells us that the acid in coffee beans is water-soluble.
+So, in the end, it’s your cup of coffee, not your used grounds that end up being acidic.
+Used coffee grounds come in with a pH of 6.5 to 6.8.
 That’s pretty basic.
 (Heh, pH humor.)

 Sorry guys, it looks like this common practice is pure myth, spent coffee grounds are practically pH neutral.

-I wouldn’t suggest putting unused coffee grounds on plants to acidify your soil, either.
-(Yes, that’s a bit of foreshadowing, keep reading.)
+I wouldn’t suggest putting fresh coffee grounds on plants to acidify your soil either.
+Yes, that’s a bit of foreshadowing, keep reading.

-As we’ve already learned, the acid is water-soluble and will wash out of your soil pretty quickly, leaving you to apply more and more coffee grounds.
-If you need to acidify your soil to achieve the perfect blue hydrangeas or encourage blueberry bushes to produce bucketfuls of berries, then you’re better off using a soil amendment specific to that purpose.
-(I personally use Espoma’s Soil Acidifier for my blueberry bushes.)
+As we’ve already learned, the acid is water-soluble and will be washed out of your soil pretty quickly, leaving you to apply more and more coffee grounds.

 But wait…